 attribute_name Operation with stereotype property get or property set

 Corresponds To: The name of the variable behind this property.

 bitfield Attribute

-onneid Corresponds To: The size in hits allowed for storage of this attribute
+Corresponds To: The size, in bits, allowed for storage of this attribute.

-corresponds for the size, in ons, anowed for storage of this attribute.

 bodyLocation Operation

-Corresponds To: The location the method body is generated to; expected values are header, classDec or classBody.
+• Corresponds To: The location the method body is generated to; expected values are header, classDec or classBody.

 callback Operation

 Corresponds To: A reference to the CALLBACK macro.

+constexpr Attribute and Operation

+Corresponds To: The constexpr keyword.

 explicit Operation

-Corresponds To: The 'explicit' keyword.
+• Corresponds To: The 'explicit' keyword.

 initializer Operation

 Corresponds To: A constructor initialization list.

-inline Operation
+inline Attribute and Operation

-Corresponds To: The inline keyword and inline generation of the method body.
+Corresponds To: The 'inline' keyword and inline generation of the member variable definition and method body.

 mutable Attribute

 Corresponds To: The 'mutable' keyword.

 scoped Class with stereotype enumeration

 Corresponds To: Either the 'class' or 'struct' keyword.

 throws Operation

 Corresponds To: The exceptions that are thrown by this method.

 typedef Class with stereotype other than 'typedef'

 Corresponds To: This Class being defined in a 'typedef' statement.

 typeSynonyms Class

 Corresponds To: The 'typedef' name and/or fields of this type.

-Orientian

-voiatile Operation
+volatile Operation

-Corresponds 10: The volatile keyword.
+Corresponds To: The 'volatile' keyword.

-- Namespaces are generated for each Package below a namespace root - By Reference attributes correspond to a pointer to the type specified - The Transient property of an attribute corresponds to the volatile keyword - The Abstract property of an attribute corresponds to the virtual keyword
+• Namespaces are generated for each Package below a namespace root

-- The Const property of an operation corresponds to the const keyword, specifying a constant return type - The Is Query property of an operation corresponds to the const keyword, specifying the method doesn't modify any fields - The Pure property of an operation corresponds to a pure virtual method using the "= 0" syntax - The Fixed property of a parameter corresponds to the const keyword
+- By Reference attributes correspond to a pointer to the type specified - The Transient property of an attribute corresponds to the volatile keyword - The Abstract property of an attribute corresponds to the virtual keyword - The Const property of an operation corresponds to the const keyword, specifying a constant return type - The Is Query property of an operation corresponds to the const keyword, specifying the method doesn't modify any fields - The Pure property of an operation corresponds to a pure virtual method using the "= 0" syntax - The Fixed property of a parameter corresponds to the const keyword